 External Participants: Albert Moore (Javitech), Greg Connor (Biorex) – 2 separate meetings.

-This meeting with be to discuss about the ASO data verification that we did during the 2021 season.
-Any season 2022 discussions will be done in a separate discussion with the Program Regional Coordinator.
+The purpose of this meeting was to discuss the ASO data verifications performed during the 2021 season.
+The upcoming 2022 season is to be discussed in the future with the Program Regional Coordinator.

-This year, Science changed the observer sampling protocol which eliminated counting the missing crab legs and the count of numbers of crabs in the traps in order to try to help the observers increase the numbers of sampling.
-Science confirms we have seen an increase in observer sampling this year where we have seen an average of 8.5 traps sampled per trip in 2021 compared to an average of 5 traps sampled per trips in 2019.
-This is an increased sampling average of 3.5 traps average per trip in 2021.
+Science changed the observer sampling protocol during the 2021 fishery, eliminating the recroding of missing crab legs and the count of numbers of crabs in the traps in order to reduce observers’ workload.
+Science confirms we have seen an increase in observer sampling in 2021, with an average 8.5 traps sampled per trip, compared to an average of 5.0 traps per trip in 2019, an increase of 3.5 traps.

-Note: The reason we compare it with 2019 data is because we don’t have observer data for 2020 as the ASOP was temporarily suspended under FMO 2020-01 and 2020-03 (COVID emergency measures).
+Note: The ASOP was temporarily suspended in 2020 under FMO 2020-01 and 2020-03 (COVID emergency measures).

-For 2021, the department changed the procedure in how the observer data sheets were submitted to the department.
-In 2019 it was send by fax but last season, we asked that it be sent via scanned e-mail to the generic Gulf Soft Shell Crab email.
-Our fax machines were old and in need of repairs and unfortunately, this technology is not easily repairable.
+In previous years, observer companies submitted data sheets to DFO by fax, but these were sent via scanned e-mail to the generic Gulf Soft Shell Crab email in 2021, due to the fact that DFO fax machines were old and in need of repairs and not easily repairable.

+Company-specific comments:

-Specific to Biorex Gulf : we were about 3-4 weeks without receiving any observer sampling data which is required for the proper management of the fishery, including soft shell crab protocol.
+Biorex Gulf : there was a delay of about 3-4 weeks before any observer sampling data was sent, which is required for the proper management of the fishery, including the application of the soft shell crab protocol.

-Specific to Biorex Quebec : overall it went well.
-There was a period mid-season that we stopped getting the information but after we reached out to the office, we started receiving the information again.
+Biorex Quebec : transmission of observer data generally went well, although it was interrupted in mid-season.
+Data transmission was re-established once we communicated with the office.

-Specific to Javitech: overall it went well – with an adjustment period of a few days only.
+Javitech: overall it went well – with a short adjustment period of a few days only.

-Action - Veronic : to remind the companies of the importance to submit this data on a timely manner as it has a direct impact on the department’s soft shell protocol.
+Action - Veronic : to remind the companies of the importance to submit this data on a timely manner as it has a direct impact on the department’s ability to implement the soft shell protocol.

 Thank you for your cooperation last season.
-We know it was a challenging year following the FMOs.
-We were able to provide you with the observer data verification reports again in 2021 which based on the feedback received from the corporations in previous seasons, we think these are well appreciated by the Corporations.
-We saw an importance in continuing them in 2021 mainly because we know there were so many new observers that were hired and we wanted to provide you with the valuable feedback.
+It was a challenging year following the FMOs.
+We were able to provide you with the observer data verification reports again in 2021 which, based on the feedback received from the corporations in previous seasons, seem to be well appreciated by the Corporations.
+We saw the importance in continuing them in 2021, given the number of new observers that were hired and we wanted to provide you with valuable feedback on the quality of their data.

 Our main observations based on these verifications:

-Science started noting on the reports when they suspected the observers may not be taking random samplings when they saw low numbers of adolescent crabs in the observers sampling data.
-We believe that this may have lead the Corporations advising the observers to target more adolescent crab in their samplings.
+Science noted that some observers had rather low numbers of adolescent crabs in their observed samples, possibly indicating that these observers may not be taking random crab samples.
+Corporations were advised that observers were not to avoid sampling adolescent crab.

-Action: Monique to advise the observer corporations that it’s important that we want a good representative sample from the catch and not to target soft shell/adolescent crabs.
+Action - Monique : Emphasize the importance and best way to get a representative sample from the catch and not to avoid or target soft shell/adolescent crabs.

-Carapace conditions: We still see observers (new and those with experience) entering carapace condition as 3 for their entire sampling.
-When we see this, we are questioning the accuracy of the observer data in relations to carapace conditions.
+Carapace conditions: We still see observers, both new and experienced, entering carapace condition as 3 for their entirety of their samples.
+This suggests that observers are entering these values as defaults rather than objectively determining them.
+We question the accuracy of the observer data in relations to carapace conditions.

-Action: Monique to advise the observer corporations that it’s important that we have accurate carapace conditions as it relates to the crab being measured.
+Action - Monique : Advise the observer corporations that it’s important that we have accurate carapace conditions as it relates to the crab being measured.